-Historical Interpretation is the study of how historians portray the causes, conduct, and outcomes of a particular event or period in time.
+Historical Interpretation or historiography is the study of how historians portray the causes, conduct, and outcomes of a particular event or period in time.

 Historical coverage of the United States and Canada from prehistory to the present.

 This reference database offers access to nearly 65,000 essays contained in some 5,300 anthologies and collections.
 Some 320 single and multi-author collections are indexed annually, plus more than 20 selected annuals and serials.
 Coverage spans the entire range of the humanities and social sciences, with subject coverage ranging from economics, political science, and history to criticism of literary works, art history, drama, and film

 Provides image and full-text online access to back issues of selected scholarly journals in the humanities and social sciences.
 Coverage varies by journal title, generally to within a few years of current publication.
 Mobile-friendly site.

 Readers’ Guide offers full coverage of the original paper volumes of Readers’ Guide to Periodical Literature, the index of subjects in the popular press which has been hailed by Library Journal as one of the “50 Best Reference Sources for the Millennium.”

 Oxford Bibliographies - Also called Oxford Index.
 Browse a variety of topics and areas for annotated bibliographies, put together by scholars.
 Please note that this is a subscription database, and the library does not subscribe to it.
 So far, though, Oxford has allowed browsing of this valuable collection.